Body Collection & Transportation

 If you plan to use the services of a funeral director, they will arrange collection of the body for you.
-If you are planning on transporting the body yourself there are some things you will need to consider:
+If you are planning on transporting the body yourself there are some things you will need to consider such as the size of your vehicle, keeping the body cool during transportation and preserving the dignity of the person who has died.

 Human remains, including cremation ashes, are not permitted to be sent by international post.
 If the ashes are overseas, there are various methods for returning them including air freight, courier service or even hand luggage on the aircraft with an accompanying person as long as all the documentation is in order.